 There are a lot of options on how you can earn on Twitch.
 For an instance, if you have enough people, you can have affiliate commission through links.

 Another way is to look for sponsors of your stream.
 People could also donate Bits to you or subscribe to your channel.
 Also, one way to earn on Twitch is through Ads revenue.
 You can also look for partnerships or look for suppliers for your Merch.
+If you don’t think streaming is right for you, we wrote an article on how you can make money playing video games and in the gaming industry.

 How to make your stream look engaging?